Bobsar0/Armstrong/README.md

 ## TDD STEPS - Features to implement

 ### FUNCTIONALITY
-- [x] Take in number to be checked
+- [x] Should take in number to be checked
 - [x] Should determine that the number is a 3 digit integer                     - - [x] Should run check and display the result
 - [x] Should alert user as to why a deactivated button shouldn't be clicked